mafintosh/hyperdb/README.md

                   // set to false to only visit the first node in each folder
   reverse: true   // read the records in reverse order.
-  gt: false       // visit only strictly nodes that are > than the prefix }
+  gt: false       // visit only strictly nodes that are > than the prefix
+  update: true    // wait for a remote update if the db is empty (only for readers) }
 ```